hirishh/liskish-wallet/README.md

 ## License

+Copyright © 2018 Matteo Ferrari
 Copyright © 2016-2017 Lisk Foundation

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the [GNU General Public License](https://github.com/LiskHQ/lisk-nano/tree/master/LICENSE) along with this program.
+You should have received a copy of the [GNU General Public License](https://github.com/hirishh/liskish-wallet/tree/master/LICENSE) along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ***